North Dam

 North Dam is an earth-fill embankment dam near the town of Grand Coulee in Grant County, Washington, United States.
 Construction of the dam began in 1946 and it was completed in 1951.
-Along with Dry Falls Dam about 22 mi to the southeast, North Dam creates the reservoir Banks Lake within the ancient Grand Coulee riverbed.
+Along with Dry Falls Dam about 22 mi to the southwest, North Dam creates the reservoir Banks Lake within the ancient Grand Coulee riverbed.
 The lake serves as the equalizer reservoir of the Columbia Basin Project.
 Near the North Dam's left abutment is the entrance to the feeder canal of the project.
-The canal serves to either deliver water to the Pump-generating plant at Grand Coulee Dam or return water to Banks Lake from the same pumped-storage plant.
+The canal serves to either deliver water to the pump-generating plant at Grand Coulee Dam or return water to Banks Lake from the same pumped-storage plant.

 The North Dam, near the town of Grand Coulee, has a maximum height of 145 ft and a crest length of 1,400 ft.
 Crest elevation of both dams is 1580 ft, and the maximum water level in Banks Lake is elevation 1570 ft.
 Both North and Dry Falls dams have 10 ft of freeboard for protection against wave action due to high winds.